grothedev/fp_flutter/README.md

   * notify_check_interval (int) : minutes between checking for conditions which send device notification
   * feed_croaks (string) : a json string representing all of the croaks of the most recent feed the user was presented with
   * local_tags (string) : a json string representing the LocalTagsStore
+  * has_unread (bool) : are there new comments on any of the croaks to which the user is subscribed?

 Data Structure Descriptions: (found in 'models.dart', see file for more detail on variables)
   - AppState: flags and other data that widgets would want to access that can change in real time